cvc5/ethos/user_manual.md

     - If `t1` is a hexadecimal value, return the string value corresponding to the result of printing `t1`.
 This will use lowercase letters for digits greater than `9`.
     - If `t1` is a decimal value, return the string value corresponding to the result of printing `t1` as a rational.

-The ALF checker eagerly evaluates ground applications of computational operators.
+The Ethos eagerly evaluates ground applications of computational operators.
 In other words, the term `(alf.add 1 1)` is syntactically equivalent in all contexts to `2`.

 Currently, apart from applications of `alf.ite`, all terms are evaluated bottom-up.
 This means that e.g. in the evaluation of `(alf.or A B)`, both `A` and `B` are always evaluated even if `A` evaluates to `true`.

-The ALF checker supports extensions of `alf.and, alf.or, alf.xor, alf.add, alf.mul, alf.concat` to an arbitrary number of arguments `>=2`.
+The Ethos supports extensions of `alf.and, alf.or, alf.xor, alf.add, alf.mul, alf.concat` to an arbitrary number of arguments `>=2`.

 ### Computation Examples